logicmoo/logicmoo_workspace/lps.swi Reference.md

 Same, but also includes some composite events in the timeline: those that span more than 2 states, and are either completed macro actions that include atomic actions, or composite events that trigger post conditions; other composites are not shown.

+	go(Timeline, [sample(ListOfFluentTemplates)]) .

+The selected intensional fluents are "sampled" at each cycle, and displayed together with extensional fluents.

 	go(Timeline,[stacked_fluents]).

 Displays fluent states stacked, vertically, rather than aligned.